uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

    - The deleter object;

-   - The reference count (the number of array instances that own the associated data block);
+   - The reference count (the number of array objects that own the associated data block);

+3. If an array starts managing the lifetime of the data block represented by the pointer ``p`` and deleter ``d``, it creates the ownership structure object and initialize it with ``p`` and ``d``.
-3. The destructor of an array decrements the reference count.
-If that count reaches zero, the ownership structure deallocates the associated memory block and the array destroys the ownership structure.
+   The reference count of the ownership structure is assigned one.

-4. If an array object changes its state from immutable to mutable, the reference count of the ownership structure is decremented.
+4. If an array object releases the ownership, the reference count of the ownership structure is decremented.

-   - If that count reaches zero, the ownership structure deallocates the immutable memory block and the array destroys the ownership structure.
-The new instance of the ownership structure owning the mutable data block is created, and it replaces the old one.
+   - If that count reaches zero, the ownership structure deallocates the memory block and the array destroys the ownership structure.

    - If that count is greater than zero, the ownership structure is not destroyed.

-The new instance of the ownership structure owning the mutable data block is created, and it replaces the old one.
+5. If a copy of the array object is created, the reference count of the ownership structure is incremented and a pointer to the same ownership structure assigned to the created copy.
+   The other member variables of an array class are copied as is.

 ..
 TODO: Add note regarding thread safety